-Compensation insurance include calendar-year insurance premiums paid plus benefits paid by the employer to meet the annual deductible, if any.
-Costs for self-insuring employers are calendar-year benefits paid plus the administrative costs associated with providing those benefits. \Employer costs data in years prior to 1999 is not directly comparable to data for the years 1999-2021 due to the change in estimates of assessments.
+Notes: Benefits are calendar-year payments to injured workers and to providers of their medical care.
+Costs for employers who purchase workers' compensation insurance include calendar-year insurance premiums paid plus benefits paid by the employer to meet the annual deducible, if any.
+Costs for self-insuring employers are calendar-year benefits paid plus the administrative costs associated with providing those benefits.
+Employer costs data in years prior to 1999 is not directly comparable to data for the years 1999-2022 due to the change in estimates of assessments.
 Source: National Academy of Social Insurance estimates.

-gram data for 2021 begins on page ten, and a glossary of terms used in this report is available on page 65.
+compensation is financed.
+Reporting of detailed program data for 2022 begins on page 10, and a glossary of terms used in this report is available on page 65.